 The proposed action is consistent with these goals and other guidance set forth in the General Management Plan.
-As stated previously, the Yosemite Valley Plan EIS is currently involved in ongoing litigation, and at the time of preparing this EIS, the future of the Yosemite Valley Plan EIS is uncertain.

-Merced Wild and Scenic River Comprehensive Management Plan
+New Merced Wild and Scenic River Comprehensive Management Plan

 The National Park Service produced a Merced Wild and Scenic River Comprehensive Management Plan and Environmental Impact Statement (EIS) in 2000, and a Revised Comprehensive Management Plan and Supplemental EIS in 2005 (NPS 2005a).
 Both plans resulted in litigation and the need to prepare a third Merced River Plan and Environmental Impact Statement.
-The planning process for the New Merced River Plan is ongoing, with a Draft EIS expected in 2009.
+The planning process for the New Merced River Plan is currently underway.